- Foundations of Technical Analysis: How to Identify, construct & utilize basic trendlines

 - Don’t chase the break- The way you will want to trade the breach of a trendline is to wait for a pullback in price to test the slope as support – your stop will be below this low.
 Likewise, on a break of support, wait for the market to retest the trendline as resistance- That pivot high will be your stop on the short.

 This fundamental use of trendlines is constant across slope analysis and is the basis of the methodology.
-In part 2 we’ll discuss how parallels of these trendlines and pitchfork formations can be used to identify favorable targets (areas of support / resistance) within the context of a given trend.
+In part two we’ll introduce Pitchfork and medina-line analysis to help identify favorable targets (areas of support / resistance) within the context of a given trend.

 ---Written by Michael Boutros, Currency Strategist with DailyFX